Yandex Cloud

 • statements_sampling_interval: Statement sampling interval, from 60 to 86400 seconds.

-7. To enable protection of the cluster, its databases, and users against accidental deletion, add the deletion_protection field set to true to your cluster description:
+7. To protect your cluster, its databases, and users against accidental deletion, add the deletion_protection field set to true to your cluster description:

 resource "yandex_mdb_postgresql_cluster" "<cluster_name>" {